 To pause an active campaign, open the campaign edit dialogue.
 Click on the downward carrot next to Save Changes and choose Pause.
 This will prevent the campaign from going out, and you can reactivate at any time from the Paused tab.

 Choose the Deactivate & Archive option if you want to remove a campaign permanently.
-Your campaign will then be moved to the Archived tab of the Campaigns page in Program Studio.
+Your campaign will then be moved to the Archived tab of the Campaigns page in Studio.
 You can still see the name of the campaign and the snapshot metrics, but you cannot reactivate the campaign.

 Open the Sent page from the top left menu, select Connect > Sent.

-The Sent page provides a full list of campaigns that have gone out to users, including one-time and recurring campaigns.
-Each time a recurring campaign is sent, a new record will appear on the Sent page.
+The Sent page provides a full list of campaigns that have gone out to users, including one-time and repeating campaigns.
+Each time a repeating campaign is sent, a new record will appear on the Sent page.
 Sent campaigns appear in descending order by date and time, with the most recent sends at the top.
 You can search by the name of the campaign to find the send history of a specific campaign.

 Click View to see the send history in detail.
 The sent campaign view includes a list of versions on the left so that you can toggle between all sends of the campaign.
 The metrics for the currently selected version are tallied on the right.
 A preview of the content is in the middle.

-Metrics - Push
+Metrics for Single-Step Push

 - App Users - Number of users who have an iOS or Android app installed for the program.